Lesbian: In history

-Some male-written works reference lesbianism.
-One example, from the 300s BC, is the tale of the four-legged humans told by Aristophanes in Plato's Symposium.
+Women have been underrepresented in history as both writers and subjects, and lesbianism has been correspondingly under-recorded.
+Since the 1970s, efforts have been made to gather together and preserve lesbian history.

+In ancient Greece, Sappho of Lesbos wrote poetry regarding her love for other women, fragments of which survive.
+Other Greek references include mentions in Plato's Symposium.
 (Note: "[H]e begins by treating of the origin of human nature.
 The sexes were originally three, men, women, and the union of the two; and they were made round—having four hands, four feet, two faces on a round neck, and the rest to correspond.
 Terrible was their strength and swiftness; and they were essaying to scale heaven and attack the gods.
 Doubt reigned in the celestial councils; the gods were divided between the desire of quelling the pride of man and the fear of losing the sacrifices.
 At last Zeus hit upon an expedient.
 Let us cut them in two, he said; then they will only have half their strength, and we shall have twice as many sacrifices.
 He spake, and split them as you might split an egg with an hair; and when this was done, he told Apollo to give their faces a twist and re-arrange their persons, taking out the wrinkles and tying the skin in a knot about the navel.
 The two halves went about looking for one another, and were ready to die of hunger in one another's arms.
 Then Zeus invented an adjustment of the sexes, which enabled them to marry and go their way to the business of life.
 Now the characters of men differ accordingly as they are derived from the original man or the original woman, or the original man-woman.
 Those who come from the man-woman are lascivious and adulterous; those who come from the woman form female attachments; those who are a section of the male follow the male and embrace him, and in him all their desires centre.")
-Another example, from the 100s CE, is the Dialogues of the Courtesans, where a female character talks about being seduced by two lesbian characters.

-In visual culture, historian Nancy Rabinowitz notes that some ancient Greek red vase images portray women in affectionate or erotic scenes.